These shredded wheat nests are an easy Easter no bake dessert. They are so simple the kids can practically make them on

-Its easiest to make the nest shape by making them in regular muffin tins.
+It's easiest to make the nest shape by making them in regular muffin tins.
 You can line them with patty pans if you like, but I found it was easy to get them out without doing this.
-You could also make mini nests if regular muffin size is to big for you.
+You could also make mini nests if regular muffin size is too big for you.

 First break apart the shredded wheat.
 Try to break them into longer pieces to retain the stick-like look of it.

-Next break the chocolate into pieces, put into a microwave proof bowl and melt in the microwave, about a minuet at a time, checking between bursts and stirring as the chocolate starts to melt.
+Next break the chocolate into pieces, put it into a microwave-proof bowl and melt in the microwave, about a minute at a time, checking between bursts and stirring as the chocolate starts to melt.

 Pour the chocolate over the shredded wheat and mix well.

 Divide evening between ten to twelve muffin tins.
 Use a spoon to create a hollow in the middle for the nest shape.
 Add Easter eggs, cover and refrigerate for one hour to set.

 Remove from fridge and use a butter knife to gently unstick the nests from the muffin tins.

 How to serve

-To serve these east Easter chocolate nests pop them onto a plate and enjoy with your best bunnies.
-These would make great gifts wrapped in some clear cellophane or for would be a great easy option for an Easter bake sale.
+To serve these easy Easter chocolate nests pop them onto a plate and enjoy with your best bunnies.
+These would make great gifts wrapped in some clear cellophane or would be a great easy option for an Easter bake sale.

 How to store

-These cute Easter nests will store well in a airtight container at room temperature for up to three days.
-After this they will still be edible but the shredded wheat may start to loose its crunch.
+These cute Easter nests will store well in an airtight container at room temperature for up to three days.
+After this they will still be edible but the shredded wheat may start to lose its crunch.